 As a music teacher, you’re limited to a certain number of students you can teach in-person per day or week.
 Imagine how your earning potential could increase if you were able to teach multiple students, all at the same time.

-In this post, we’ll take a look at the benefits of building a membership site, and how you can use it to attract more business.
-We’ll also show you how to create your own WordPress membership site in just five steps.
+In this post, we’ll take a look at the benefits of starting a music school business online.
+And we’ll show you how to create your own WordPress membership site using MemberPress in just 7 steps.
 Let’s get to work!

 Even the most committed music teachers only have one pair of hands, and cannot be in two places at the same time.
 However, if you could find a way to broadcast your lessons to paying students, your client base could expand rapidly.